PROUD IEA MEMBER

 The Illinois Policy Institute (IPI) is a so-called “think tank” that pushes a right-wing agenda in Illinois, all while reporting little or no lobbying activities.

-It has close ties with Gov. Bruce Rauner, who last summer fired most of his closest staff to replace them with IPI employees.
+It has close ties with former Gov. Bruce Rauner, who last summer fired most of his closest staff to replace them with IPI employees.

 The IPI also runs various media entities, including the Illinois News Network, so you should listen closely and look closely when you consume news to see if it was produced by INN because you can guarantee it’s going to have a slant.
 Learn more about IPI’s media outlets here.